 Variables Keeping The Arches of The Foot

-The pupils can easily understand the variables keeping the arches of the foot by using the engineering apparatus utilized to support a stone bridge.
+The people can easily understand the variables keeping the arches of the foot by using the engineering apparatus utilized to support a stone bridge.
 The apparatus utilized to support a stone bridge are:

 - Shape of stones.